Thursday, June 21, 2012

 Believe it

 I revert my attention to my boys as they start walking towards me.
-Its amazing they are side by side talking.
-Its gibberish but they understand it.
+Amazingly, they are talking side by side.
+It's gibberish, but they understand it.
 They have to be because it seems like a very engrossing conversation.
 I glance back at my iPhone as the Knickelback song ends.

 ...Keep breathing